dpage/cosmic/README.md

 * Improve the JSON format to save space, perhaps by generating a palette, and referencing entries in that from the pixel matrix.

+## christmas/

+A Christmas display.
+Somewhat specific to me, as it mentions our cat.

 ## pgconfeu2023/

 This directory contains the MicroPython code and JSON formatted images for